 Before I walked 500 miles across Spain on the Camino de Santiago, I didn’t have much of a desire to hike.
 Today, I feel incomplete without a daily walk, and if I can get on a trail, up a mountain, or into a national park, then all the better.
 Start here if you want to learn where to see ancient graffiti at Saguaro National Park, or how to find a secret hike in Zion, or why a visit to Salt Lake City should include catching a sunset on the Living Room Hike.

 When we step out of our comfort zone, whether its attending Thailand’s Full-Moon Party or living in a jungle in Indonesia, it’s nice to have a guide along the way.
-Start here if you’re looking for step-by-step guides for things like how to avoid scams in Bangkok or how to dance the night away at the Mad Cool Festival in Madrid (without using any single-use plastic).
+Start here if you’re looking for step-by-step guides for things like how to avoid scams in Bangkok, how to travel solo in Thailand, or how to dance the night away at the Mad Cool Festival in Madrid (without using any single-use plastic).